Which Medicare Supplement Insurance Plans Are Available in Kentucky?

 Most Popular Supplement Insurance Plans in Kentucky

-Kentucky’s 8 government-approved Medicare Supplement Insurance plans protect residents in most states, including Kentucky.
-As reported by AHIP, among those who selected a Medigap policy, the majority (57.5%) choose Plan F, 15.6% choose Plan G, 10.9% choose Plan N while 6.9% choose Plan C.
+Kentucky’s government-approved Medicare Supplement Insurance plans protect residents in most states, including Kentucky.
+As reported by AHIP, 232,626 Kentucky beneficiaries enrolled in a Medigap policy in 2019.

 Below is the breakdown of the number of Kentucky enrollees by Medigap plan type.